 Create images that simulate vision impairment

 Did you know that many people who identify as blind or vision impaired have some usable vision?
-A great way to simulate vision impairment is to edit images that show what a person with a vision impairment sees.
+A great way to simulate visual impairment is to edit images that show what a person with vision loss sees.
 I created a tutorial for how to simulate several common vision impairments with the free PicsArt app.

 Help people with vision impairments using Be My Eyes

 Ever wonder how blind people actually complete everyday tasks?
 Sign up to be a volunteer for Be My Eyes, an app that connects blind and low vision users with sighted volunteers.
-This is a great way to give back to the community and learn more about the lives of people living with sight loss.
+This is a great way to give back to the community and learn more about vision loss.

 That being said, the service is anonymous and is based on the assumption that volunteers will be honest and respectful.
-Don’t ask people what their vision is like or other prodding questions.
-Just help them with what they ask you to do.
+Don’t ask people what their vision is like or other prodding questions- just assist with the task at hand.

 Use Seeing AI as a virtual assistant